sakuli/sakuli.github.io/content/docs/enterprise/_index.md

 It is assumed that you have setup your environment as described in the [Getting Started Guide](/docs/getting-started).

-On the command line navigate to the root folder of your Sakuli project (where the `package.json` file is located) and run the following command:
+On the commandline, navigate to the root folder of your Sakuli project (where the `package.json` file is located) and run the following command:

 {{<highlight bash>}}
 npx sakuli enable-enterprise
 {{</highlight>}}

 This command starts an assistant which will guide you through the setup of enterprise features.
-The first question is regarding the Sakuli-license key which you should have obtained when you have a enterprise subscription.
+The first question is regarding the Sakuli-license key which you should have received after subscribing to an enterprise package.

 {{<highlight bash>}}
 ?
 Would you like to enter your Sakuli license information?
 (Y/n)